What is hydrocephalus?

 What causes hydrocephalus?

 Hydrocephalus occurs in approximately one out of 500 births.
 The following are the primary reasons why hydrocephalus occurs:

 - blockage of the CSF flow inside of the head

 - problems with the body absorbing the CSF

 - overproduction of the CSF

 Hydrocephalus can occur either as a condition present at birth (congenital), or it can be acquired later in life.
 When hydrocephalus is not related to a known genetic cause, it is thought that many factors, both genetic and environmental, contribute to the condition.
-In a small percentage of babies, a single gene defect on the X chromosome, or another chromosome, is responsible for the condition.
+In a small percentage of children, a single gene defect on the X chromosome, or another chromosome, is responsible for the condition.
 In these cases, the chance for recurrence is higher.
-Once a child has been born with hydrocephalus that is not known to be caused by a single gene defect, the chance for it to happen again in another child is 1 to 5 percent.

 Causes of acquired hydrocephalus may include the following:

 - birth injury